THINGS TO DO IN SARAJEVO IN TWO DAYS

 Drinking coffee and sitting with friends are deeply rooted in the culture here, and the locals spend a lot of time in the old town.
 According to my guide, this is also why prices here are fair (same prices for locals as for visitors).
 There are no tourist traps, and the food is good.

-But you´ll also find many shops selling art crafts, souvenirs, jewelry, but also western brand products.
+But you´ll also find many shops selling arts and crafts, souvenirs, jewelry, but also Western brand products.
 If you buy souvenirs, you might have to haggle a bit.
 I mean, this is also in their culture.
 But as for food and drinks, you don’t have to worry about being ripped off.

 Apart from getting lost in the streets of the old town (for me, it meant literally getting lost since it is a small area but feels like a labyrinth, and even after five days, I did not really get the hang of it), there is not much more to do here.